dcurrigan/web-scraping-challenge/README.md

 # Setup

+##### Part 1 - Webscrape
-* Open Climate Analysis.ipynb as a Jupyter Notebook
+* Open mission_to_mars.ipynb as a Jupyter Notebook
-* Once opened, Select *Restart & Run All* from Kernel menu
+* Once opened, Select *Restart & Run All* from Kernel menu to view the results

-* The Notebook can now be navigated using the links to observe the data analysis
+##### Part 2 - MongoDB and Flask Application
+* First initialise a Mongo databse by typing 'mongod' at the terminal (requires installation of MongoDB)
 * Run app.py with the commond 'python app.py' from the terminal
-* Instructions for navigating the routes are found on the home page
+* The page will initially be empty except for the title and 'Get New Data' button as the Mongo database is not yet populated with data
+* Click the 'Get New Data' button to perform a scrape of the four sites
+* The App will load the data to the page once the scrape is complete
+* The scrape cna be repeated as desired

 # Websites Scraped